railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 .. note:: Type of account

-	The account types are mainly used as an informative title.
+	The account types are mainly used for information purposes only.
 	The only two types that have any particular effect are :guilabel:`Receivables` and :guilabel:`Payables`.

 	These two types are used by reports on partner credits and debits.